 Bhutan at a glance (6 nights)

 An excellent introduction to western Bhutan, this trip combines fabulous scenery with plenty of fascinating religious and historic sites.
-You arrive by Druk Air at Paro, located in one of the most beautiful valleys in Bhutan.
+You arrive at Paro, located in one of the most beautiful valleys in Bhutan.
 Paro is a good example of a typical district town in Bhutan.
 A one-hour drive along the scenic Paro and Thimphu rivers takes you to Bhutan’s capital city, Thimphu.
 As you might expect, there’s plenty to see and do here, including visiting the Memorial Chorten and Changangkha temple, seeing live traditional crafts such as thangkha painting at the National Institute of Arts and Crafts, learning about Bhutanese textiles at the National Textile Museum and the opportunity to shop for souvenirs in local handicraft shops or markets.
 A morning’s drive takes you to the Punakha and Wangdi valleys via the Dochu La Pass, from which you’ll enjoy spectacular Himalayan views on a fine day.
 Highlights in this area are the Punakha Dzong and the 15th-century ‘Temple of Fertility’ (Chimi Lhakhang).
 Return to Paro for a day of sightseeing in the valley, including a day hike to the famous ‘Tiger’s Nest’ monastery which clings to the edge of a sheer cliff.

 The best of west and central Bhutan (11 nights)